 Halloween Hooligans is a fun event allowing you to become involved in selecting which Halloween costumes some of Batavia's finest will wear this Halloween.

+Each of our volunteer Hooligans has three costume choices.
+Your vote decides which character they will become!!
+Your monetary votes also help raise funds for the Batavia Arts Council for grant and scholarships to be awarded next year.
 In addition, each participant is playing for a charity of their choosing.
 Those charities will each received 20% of the revenue raised by their sponsoring participant.
 The one participant raising the MOST revenue will receive an additional 10% of the entire net profit raised to give to their charity.

 John Heath lead the Batavia High School Band for many years before retiring.
 He is well loved and missed at the High School

 Your donated dollars equal votes for the costume of choice and help support the Batavia Arts Council mission to provide scholarships and grants to local artists and art projects.

 John is also participating to raise funds for the Batavia Music Buffs.
 20% of the revenue of your voting dollars will go to the Batavia Music Buffs, and if he raised the most money, and additional 10% of the total profits from Hooligans will also go to his charity.